eciggaar/devops-workshop/openshift/2-InstallKnative.md

    ==> ****************************************************
    ==>
-   ==> Successfully installed JFall 2020 workshop pre-reqs ==>
+   ==> Successfully installed DevOps Workshop pre-reqs ==>
    ==> ****************************************************
    ```

-This script creates a subscription to both the serverless and the pipelines operator, it creates the `knative-serving` namespace and it enables the Knative Serving API.
+This script creates a subscription to both the serverless and the pipelines operator, it creates the `knative-serving` namespace and it installs the Knative Serving pane.

 1. When the script completed successfully, go the Web Console and check that both operators are present under 'Operators' -> Installed Operators'